mistakia/nano-community/docs/getting-started-users/privacy.md

+---
+title: Privacy with Nano
+description: How to protect your privacy while using Nano
+tags: nano, crypto, privacy, kyc, guide, tips, mixing, shielding, anonymity
+---

 # Privacy

 Nano puts you in control of your privacy.
 You can protect it and decide when to reveal it.